cnabio/cnab-spec/101-bundle-json.md

 }
 ```

-See [The Bundle Runtime](103-bundle-runtime.md) for details of how parameters are injected into the invocation image.
+See [The Bundle Runtime](103-bundle-runtime.md) for details of how parameters are injected into an invocation image.

 ### Examples